studioLaCosaNostra/blog/source/_posts/Automate-blog-posts-publishing-on-Github-Pages-with-Travis.md

 At the next build, Travis should add the variable itself to the environment.

+PS: Travis automatically recognizes the version of the node you need to install based on the `.nvmrc` file.
+Just `echo "10.15.3" > .nvmrc` and Travis will take care of the rest.

 That's all, I hope that you could use my article, if you have any questions, then boldly write them in a comment, and I will try to answer them.